 1. Problem: Reviews are inconsistent across managers and teams

-If different managers run reviews differently: different questions, different cadences, different standards, PerformYard's review engine addresses this directly.
+If different managers run reviews differently — different questions, different cadences, different standards — PerformYard's review engine addresses this directly.

 You can configure multiple cycle types running simultaneously: quarterly check-ins for individual contributors, annual calibrations for senior roles, project-based reviews for client-facing teams.
 Each cycle gets its own custom template with the exact questions, rating scales, and visibility rules you define.

-You build a review template once.
+How this actually works: You build a review template once.
 PerformYard launches it on your configured schedule, notifies participants, and tracks completion.
 Managers and employees no longer decide how the process runs — it's defined upfront and runs automatically.

+Can PerformYard handle both manager reviews and self-assessments in the same cycle?
 Yes.
 You configure who sees what and in what order — for example, employees complete self-assessments before manager reviews are unlocked, or both open simultaneously.

 2. Problem: Managers don't follow through on 1:1s